Skip to main content

 Like destructuring, a variable declaration pattern nested inside an array pattern creates a new variable with the value of that element.
 E.g. match (arg) { [const x] => x } will initialize x with the value arg[0].
 You can use array rest at the end of the pattern to gather the remaining elements, and check that the length is greater or equal to the pattern length: e.g. [1, 2, ...const rest].

 Array patterns match values which pass Array.isArray, so they won’t match array-like objects that aren’t actually arrays, and won’t match iterables.
-Use Array.from on those types of values first first if you want to match them with array patterns.
+Use Array.from on those types of values first if you want to match them with array patterns.

 Example: